noiges/fdc/README.md

 ## Advanced usage
 ### Skytraxx synchronization
 On Unix-like systems, `igc-kml` and `rsync` can be used to setup aliases to conveniently synchronize your [Skytraxx 2.0](http://flugvario.de) device with your computer.

+The following instructions assume that the volume of your Skytraxx device is called `SKYTRAXX`, and that you sync `SKYTRAXX/FLIGHTS/` to `~/Flights`on your computer.

 #### Bash
 If you are using bash (the default shell on most Linux systems as well as Mac OS X), add the following line to your `.bashrc` file: